tdolby-at-uk-ibm-com/ace-soap-unt-example/README.md

 # How the layers interact

-The ACE server has various layers that work together in this example:
+The ACE server has various layers that work together in this example, as shown in this diagram:

 ![UNT diagram](soap-unt-diagram.png)

+Failing to provide a username and password in the Properties folder causes a failure at the bottom layer, while not providing a security profile causes a afilure further up.